benslack19/benslack19.github.io/_projects/0_CA-SPLICE.md

 ---

-*A more condensed version of this article was [posted on Medium](https://medium.com/@ben.lacar01/school-and-community-features-associated-with-low-income-student-success-42797cd6baad) as of June 7, 2020.
-The version on this page includes additional details, especially with regards to the Methods and Data Exploration section.*
+*A more condensed version of this article was [posted on Medium](https://medium.com/@ben.lacar01/school-and-community-features-associated-with-low-income-student-success-42797cd6baad) on June 7, 2020.
+The version here was posted on May 25, 2020 and was updated with mainly minor edits.
+It will remain here since it includes additional details, especially with regards to the Methods and Data Exploration section.*

 ## Summary